 Healthcare Acquired Infections (HAIs)

-HAIs are infections that patients acquire while receiving medical treatment in the continuum of settings where persons receive health care.
-HAIs are among the most common complications of hospital care, causing an estimated 1.7 million infections and 99,000 deaths each year in the United States.
+HAIs are infections that patients acquire while receiving medical care.
+An estimated 1.7 million infections and 162,000 deaths occur each year in the USA.
 HAIs can be caused by bacteria, fungi, viruses, or other, less common pathogens.
 HAIs are a significant cause of illness and death.
 Two of the most common HAIs cost hospitals more than $40,000 per case, on average.

 The environment, in which a patient is treated, can be a repository for microorganisms, which can survive the most rigorous disinfection practices.
 Organisms can be transmitted to a patient via their environment, their caregiver or from a patient’s own skin.
-On any given day, about one in 31 hospital patients acquires at least one HAI.
+On any given day, about 1 in 31 hospital patients acquires at least one HAI.

 Due to the over-prescribing of antibiotics for treating HAIs, and the rising incidences of microbial resistance, hospitals must now combat costly multi-drug resistant organisms (MDROs).
-MDROs lead to unnecessary tests on newly admitted patients, longer lengths of patient stay and higher patient mortality rates.
+MDROs lead to unnecessary tests on newly admitted patients, longer lengths of hospital stay and higher patient mortality rates.

 There are 4 types of HAIs associated with invasive devices and procedures:

 HAIs impose significant economic consequences on the nation’s healthcare system.
 HAIs continue to be an important patient safety problem and the financial and social costs of treating them are staggering.
 The overall direct cost of HAIs to hospitals ranges from $28B to $45B US, annually.